opendatalab-de/blog/_posts/2013/2013-07-16-geojson-jackson.md

 ---
 title: GeoJson POJOs for Jackson
-description: Java-Library for parsing and writing GeoJson using Jackson annotations
+description: Java-Library for parsing and writing GeoJson using Jackson annotations.
+Easy mapping of GeoJson objects to Java objects.
 tagline: Parse and write GeoJson from Java
 layout: post
 category : hack